-"Kel" symbolizes strength.
-What does "Shakai" symbolize?
+The Name of HaSh-m, "Kel," symbolizes strength.
+What does the Name "Shakai" symbolize?

 Whose explanation the Ramban prefers.

-And Hashem mentioned it at this point, to inform Avraham that He rules over the Mazalos, to perform hidden miracles for the Tzadikim, to save them from death, to sustain them in time of famine and to stand by their side in battle, (as He did constantly to the Avraham and the Avos).
-Constantly, He would exert His jurisdiction over Avraham's Mazal (which foretold that he could not have children (from Sarah), and they would bear a son in one' year's time.
-Furthermore, He was now entering a covenant with him and his children forever, that they would be 'His portion' and that He personally, would lead them (and not leave them under the jurisdiction of any star or Mazal).
+Ramban: HaSh-m mentions this at this point, to inform Avraham that He rules over the Mazalos.
+He performs hidden miracles for the Tzadikim, to save them from death, to sustain them in time of famine and to stand by their side in battle, (as He did constantly to the Avraham and the Avos).
+HaSh-m would exert His jurisdiction over Avraham's Mazal (which foretold that he could not have children (from Sarah)), and they would bear a son in one year's time.
+Furthermore, He was now entering a covenant with Avraham and his children forever, that they would be "His portion" and that He personally would lead them (and not leave them under the jurisdiction of any star or Mazal).

 Ramban: This is because the Avos prophesied with what is known as "Ispaklarya she'Einah Me'irah" (an unclear vision), whereas Moshe prophesied with "Ispaklarya ha'Me'irah" (a clear vision).
 1